loosenthedark/zen-of-typing/README.md

     - [PyInquirer:](https://github.com/CITGuru/PyInquirer) used to provide a collection of common interactive command line user interfaces, e.g. for compiling multiple-choice questions and managing in-app hierarchical prompts in an intuitive and efficient manner
     - [pyjokes:](https://pyjok.es/) used to supply the project with a randomly-assembled feed of one-line programming jokes, which is then repurposed into one of the app's target texts availabel to the user
     - [Prompt Toolkit:](https://www.npmjs.com/package/react-resize-detector) cross-platform foundational library on top of which PyInquirer (see above) is built
-    - [React Router v5.2.0:](https://reactrouter.com/) used to provide declarative routing for the application

 - [Visual Studio Code:](https://code.visualstudio.com/) used as the online IDE for the project
 - [Git:](https://git-scm.com/) used to handle version control throughout the project's evolution
 - [GitHub:](https://github.com/) used to compile and remotely store the project's codebase following successive local commits initiated from the command line
 - [Heroku:](https://heroku.com/) used to deploy the site and aid workflow in line with serverless continuous deployment best practices
 - [pyjokes API:](https://pyjok.es/api/) used to request and compile lists of programming jokes as needed (via the module's `get_jokes` function)
+- Valentin Bryukhanov's [PEP8 online checker](http://pep8online.com/) was used to [validate](#validation) the project's Python code, in line with best practice.
 - [Ezgif image converter:](https://ezgif.com/svg-to-png) used to convert the Python logo used in the creation of a project favicon from `.svg` to `.png` format
 - [PicResize:](https://picresize.com/) used to crop and resize images
 <!-- - [Responsively App:](https://responsively.app/) Used to frequently test and inspect responsive layout and component rendering as the project took shape